 Looks like after I finish this blog it'll be only 2,224 tasks left until retirement 😏

 Given the scope of what Amplenote is looking to accomplish, there's a high bar for any new feature to get implemented.
 We favor features that are on the user voting board, and features that are combinatorial or otherwise high leverage.
-Unified Todo List is a ✅ on all the important fronts we try to hit with a new feature.
+Unified Task List is a ✅ on all the important fronts we try to hit with a new feature.

-In the not-distant future we'll allow users to create filters on the particular tag hierarchies (however deeply nested) that they use most often.
+We also allow users to create filters on the particular tag hierarchies (however deeply nested) that they use most often.

-Going to be fun to see what people do with so many new toys.
+Going to be fun to see what people do with so many new toys!

 Alongside these improvements to task access, we've also made improvements to the way Amplenote handles task hierarchy within a note: